How media symbolism kept the hairdressing trade small – and why that is now changing

 To stabilize this change, the following are needed:

-• Transparent pricing that makes the value of the craft visible,
+- Transparent pricing that makes the value of craftsmanship visible,

-• and a societal re-evaluation that recognizes hairdressers as shapers of identity and self-perception.
+- and a societal re-evaluation that recognizes hairdressers as creators of identity and self-perception.

-The image of the woman with the hairdryer in her hand has shaped the discourse about wages in Germany for decades.
+The image of the woman with the hairdryer in her hand has shaped the discourse on wages in Germany for decades.
 It was a symbol of diligence without financial recognition.

-But slowly, with new generations, new collective agreements, the experience of COVID—and the rise of AI—this image is beginning to change.
+But slowly, with new generations, new collective agreements, the experience of Corona – and the rise of AI – this image is beginning to change.

-Because in the future, those who work with their hands, with their gaze, voice, and empathy, will not be replaced by algorithms.
+Because those who work with their hands in the future, with vision, voice, and empathy, will not be replaced by algorithms.

 Instead, they remain the place where humanity lives on.